Introduction: Compostable Plastic

 - The SPCBs/PCCs are required to submit a six-monthly compliance report to CPCB.

-- On annual basis, the CPCB should carry out independent field verification of the certified units.
+- On an annual basis, the CPCB should carry out independent field verification of the certified units.

 - The certificate issued by the CPCB can get canceled if the manufacturer is found to be violating the stipulated norms.